sinch/ios-proximity-tutorial/readme.md

 			}
 ```

-Now add this logic into the method.
+Now add this logic into the method:

 ```objective-c